Planes of satellites around Milky Way/M31-mass galaxies in the FIRE simulations and comparisons with the Local Group: Methods

 \subsection{Kinematic metrics of planarity}

 We consider both 3D and 2D measures of orbital kinematic coherence of satellite populations to compare against observed 3D velocities of satellites in the MW, and line-of-sight velocities ($\vlos$) of satellites around M31.
-The 3D metric we use is orbital pole dispersion ($\orb$), which describes the alignment of satellite orbital angular momenta relative to the average satellite orbital angular momentum for the entire satellite population.
+The 3D metric we use is orbital pole dispersion ($\orb$), which describes the alignment of satellite orbital angular momenta relative to the average satellite orbital angular momentum vector for the entire satellite population.
 We are not taking into account the magnitude of satellite orbital velocities, so orbital pole dispersion is a measure of purely directional coherence in satellite orbits.
-The orbital pole dispersion is defined as the RMS angular distance of the satellites' orbital angular momentum vectors with respect to the population's average orbital angular momentum direction, given by Equation~\ref{eq3}.
-A system with all satellite orbital angular momenta aligned will have $\orb=0\degree$, while a random, isotropic distribution of satellite velocities has $\orb\sim180\degree$
+The orbital pole dispersion is defined as the RMS angular distance of the satellites' orbital angular momentum vectors with respect to the population's average orbital angular momentum direction, and is given by Equation~\ref{eq3}.
+A system with all satellite orbital angular momenta aligned will have $\orb=0\degree$, while a random, isotropic distribution of satellite velocities has $\orb\sim180\degree$.

 To investigate 2D orbital kinematic coherence around M31 we examine whether satellites share the same `sense of orbital direction' around their host galaxy.
 We measure this by computing the maximum fraction ($\fmax$) of satellites with opposing (approaching or receding) $\vlos$ on the left and right `sides' of a satellite distribution.
 A fraction close to unity indicates a highly coherent system, and a fraction of 0.5 represents a purely isotropic system.
-We compute this fraction along $\nitertenk$ randomly generated lines of sight.
+We compute this fraction along $10^3$ randomly generated lines of sight in the simulations, and use the full distribution to compare to M31 as described in Section ~\ref{m31_subsection}.